 Use Plerdy Exit-Intent Pop-up

 Once you manage to bring a new visitor to your site, it will be a regrettable failure to let him go without a purchase.
 Exit-intent pop-up technology allows you to change this scenario and encourage your potential customer to spend more time on your site.
-A pop-up window appears on the screen at the very moment when a user is about to leave.
+A pop-up window appears just as a user is ready to close it, prompting them to reconsider.
 What information may force him to change his mind and draw him back to the site?
 It can be a kind of incentive you are ready to offer – a coupon code, a free trial, free delivery and so on.

 With Plerdy Pop-Up software, you will easily convey the right message to your audience.
 Exit-intent pop-up windows with a relevant call to action will contribute to your conversion funnel and decrease bounce rates.